 - Individual faculty members have primary authority and responsibility in all aspects of evaluating student course performance and assigning grades, and are charged with carrying out these responsibilities in a professional manner.
 The Dean’s office has the authority and responsibility to deal with changes of grades in special and unusual cases such as those that might involve unprofessional faculty conduct in assigning the grade.
 Students should be aware, however, that neither Chairs nor Deans can require an instructor to change a properly assigned course grade.
 Issues of disagreement about whether, for example, a given assignment was worth a B or an A are decided solely by the individual instructor in charge.

 - In cases where either Department Chair or the Undergraduate Director is the involved instructor, the other person will perform the duties as called for in this policy.
 In cases where the Department Chair and the Undergraduate Director are both the involved instructors, the Chair will notify the Associate Dean for Academic Programs, who will appoint a senior faculty member in the same unit to perform the duties as called for in this policy.

 - The Chair and Undergraduate Director, or the designee, will meet (together or separately) with the student and with the instructor who taught the course.
 The Chair will represent the department and recommend to the instructor a decision by the department.
-In cases where the instructor or student does not agree with the recommendation, the Chair shall forward the written materials associated with the appeal, together with the recommendation by the department to the Associate Dean for Academic Programs (Dean Henrik Pedersen, EN-B203), who will make the final decision on the student’s grade appeal within four weeks of receipt.
+In cases where the instructor or student does not agree with the recommendation, the Chair shall forward the written materials associated with the appeal, together with the recommendation by the department to the Associate Dean for Academic Programs (Dean Henrik Pedersen, Weeks Hall, Rm 405), who will make the final decision on the student’s grade appeal within four weeks of receipt.

 Students who contact the dean's office before following the procedure of working with the instructor and then the department will be referred back to the instructor or department, where the most informed resolution of such matters is typically available.